max172-hqt/grade-tracker/README.md

 <!-- TODO: Input member names -->

 ## Features

-### Main features
 - User can create grade tracker sheet for each subject with default grade components (total 100%)
 - User can customize / add grade components to the sheet
 - User can input and see the grades for each grade component

-### Terminology
-- Grade components: Could be quizzes, exams, assignments, presentations
-- Grade tracker sheet: A sheet which shows all grading components of a subject, along with a grade (can be empty) and a weight (percentage)

 ## Development guide
 - Clone the project and install dependencies